learn-static/hist-320/content/10-customize.md

 **This step is NOT required!**

-You may come across a quote that you'd like to visually highlight in your essay.
+As you are writing your final essay, you may come across a quote that you'd like to visually highlight.
-Follow the steps below to do this.
+Follow the steps below to add a "block quote" to your Final Essay.

 - Copy *all* of the code below:

 ```
 <blockquote class="blockquote pt-3 pb-5" style="font-size: 1.75rem; margin-left: auto; margin-right: auto; max-width: 650px;">
   <p class="mb-0">I guess what everyone wants more than anything else is to be loved.
 And to know that you loved me for my singing is too much for me.
 Forgive me if I don't have all the words.
 Maybe I can sing it and you'll understand.</p>
-  <footer class="blockquote-footer text-right">Ella Fitzgerald, <cite title="Source Title">"<a href="http://www.ellafitzgerald.com/about/quotes" target="_blank" rel="noopener">Quotes</a>"</cite></footer>
+  <footer class="blockquote-footer text-right">Ella Fitzgerald, <cite title="Source Title"><a href="http://www.ellafitzgerald.com/about/quotes" target="_blank" rel="noopener">Quotes</a></cite></footer>
 </blockquote>
 ```

-- Navigate to your `essay-02.md` file (inside your pages folder in your repository), and paste this code into your essay.
+- Navigate to your `essay-02.md` file (inside your pages folder in your repository), click the pencil button to enter editing mode, and paste this code into your essay.
 Location doesn't matter, just paste it somewhere that will make sense with the surrounding essay text.
 - Now you'll need to change three values in the code you just pasted:

 #### Quote